Spagettileg/virtual-cookboox/README.md

 ## Design, including Schema
 ### Schema
-My [schema](https://github.com/Spagettileg/pbf-third-milestone-project/blob/master/plans/schema/Schema%20Plan%20v1.pdf) was developed through de-engineering of the 'User Stories' to then produce a conceptual design model.
+My [schema](https://github.com/Spagettileg/pbf-third-milestone-project/blob/master/plans/schema/Schema%20Plan%20v1.pdf) was developed through de-engineering of the User Stories to then produce a conceptual design model.
 This model then formed the foundation to the project data requirements and ultimately the build of a database and the rules governing the use of the data.
 The schema design has evolved during the course of the project as better information and knowledge of database technology improved.

 ### Application Framework
+Flask application framework was a prerequisite in the design of this project, according to the project brief.

 ### Database
+MongoDB Atlas NoSQL database was used for this project.
+Key reason supporting my selection was the database was highly scalable and stores data is non-relational format.
+The data collections format is very well conditioned to support JSON files via the 'Key':'Value' structure and was a good fit to house my recipe raw data.
+The same data can be easily stored across multiple servers in the cloud.

+The database consists of the following collections:
+1. Categories - Meat, Poultry, Fish, Vegetables, Grains & Pasta
+2. Tasks - List of key value pairs that are consistent per recipe record

 ### CSS Framework
+Bootstrap 4 was the chosen framework for styling my project.
+I used the bootstrap grid extensively to support responsiveness on mobile, tablet and desktop devices.
+Materializecss had featured as part of my earlier work in this project, but I lost valuable developer time with code conflicting with Bootstrap 4.
+The latter was dropped with Bootstrap 4 given sole exclusivity rights to the formatting of my project.

 ### Colour Palette
+Colours used in this project were sourced from [Gorgeous Contrast](https://visme.co/blog/website-color-schemes/) palette in visme.com.
+Essentially, various shades of green and black worked well with the multiple array of colours that were present in the food recipe imagery.

 ### Typography
+Monserrat & Lato fonts were used throughout this project.
+H1 header was used in the home page to announce Virtual Cookbook brand to the user.
+Thereafter, H2 & H3 was used for sub-heading narrative, with H6 being used user information guide purposes to understand the function of both edit recipe & delete recipe buttons.

+Font-weight of 500 & 700 was used to help draw attention to the user for both branding and instruction too.

 ### Icon Graphics
+Font Awesome 5 icon graphics were used in conjunction with Bootstrap 4, primarily in the design of the recipe detail page, including edit and add recipe pages too.

+- authors name = `fas fa-user`
+- complexity = `fas fa-graduation-cap`
+- preparation time - `far fa-clock`
+- cooking time - `far fa-clock`
+- calories - `fas fa-weight`
+- servings - `fas fa-users`

 ## Database & Source Data
+[BBC Good Food Guide](https://www.bbcgoodfood.com/recipes) was the source of the raw project data.
+I manually keyed the raw data into MongoDB database via Virtual Cookbook Tasks collection, adopting the key valuie pair approach.
+Both `MONGO_URI` and `MONGO_DBNAME` database were configured in the flask application and the import of PyMongo library enabled the injection of cloud server data into the Flask application.

 ## Technologies Applied
 ### Languages
-1. HTML
-2. CSS
-3. Bootstrap (3.3.7)
+•	[HTML5](https://html.spec.whatwg.org/multipage/) used as the markup language

+•	[CSS3](https://www.w3.org/Style/CSS/) used to style the HTML

+•	[JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) used mostly for DOM manipulation

+•	[Python3](https://www.python.org/) used to run the backend application

 ### Libraries
+•	[Font Awesome](https://fontawesome.com/) v5.8.2 to provide the icon set

+•	[Google Fonts](https://fonts.google.com/) provided the fonts used throughout the project

+•	[jQuery](https://jquery.com/) is used to manipulate the DOM, for example buttons, and showing / hiding elements

+•	[Flask](https://flask.palletsprojects.com/en/1.1.x/) v1.0.2 is the micro web framework that runs the application

+•	[PyMongo](https://flask-pymongo.readthedocs.io/en/latest/) 2.3.0 was used to enable the python application to access the Mongo database

+•	[Jinja](https://jinja.palletsprojects.com/en/2.10.x/) v2.10.1 is the default templating language for flask and is used to display data from the python application in the frontend html pages

 ### Tools
+•	[AWS Cloud9](https://aws.amazon.com/cloud9/) a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.

+•	[MongoDB Atlas](https://www.mongodb.com/cloud/atlas) global cloud database service for modern applications providing availability, scalability, and compliance with the most demanding data security and privacy standards.

+•	[Git](https://git-scm.com/) is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

+•	[GitHub](https://github.com/) is a code hosting platform for version control and collaboration.
+It lets you and others work together on projects from anywhere.

+•	[Balsamiq](https://balsamiq.com/) is a small graphical tool to sketch out user interfaces, for websites and web / desktop / mobile applications and used to visualise my project through mock-up design.

 ### Hosting
+•	[Heroku](https://heroku.com) is used to host the deployed application - 'virtual cookbook'

 ## Virtual Cookbook - Summary Functions